edterbak/NodeRed_Heishamon_control/README.md

 C - Required Node Red libraries/pallets

-But first; Why?
+But first; Why?<br/>
 I found that after reboot of node red, the logic did not have all variables populated yet.
-This caused the system not to start automatically where it left off.
+This caused the system not to start automatically where it left off before reboot. <br/>
 To be honest, this does not present a major problem to me, but it will reduce the overall WAF significantly when I dont notice something like this in time.
 So, I had to look for a solution to make the programed setpoints, and all other variables, stick.
 This is how I achieved that.
 (Maybe there are better options, feel free to help me on this :) )

 ### A - Data folder
 Make sure Node Red is installed with persistent local volume available.